kevin-hine-innis/silverstripe-content-extensions/README.md

 Once installed, be sure to run a `/dev/build` and flush your Silverstripe cache for the module to take effect.

-Use the `4.0` tag for SilverStripe 4 sites.
+Use the `4.0` tag ([master branch](https://github.com/InnisMaggiore/silverstripe-content-extensions/tree/master)) for SilverStripe 4 sites.

 ## Usage